Grow Foxglove from Seed

-In about 10-14 days the you should see the tiny foxglove seedlings emerging.
+In about 10-14 days you should see the tiny foxglove seedlings emerging.
 Once the seeds have germinated the humidity dome can be removed.
 You’ll need to ensure that the soil of these fragile seedlings doesn’t dry out after the humidity dome is removed.
 The seedlings will also need light at this point.
 When germinating outdoors indirect light would be best for the first few weeks.

 Be sure and harden off the seedlings before exposing them to full sunlight.
 Hardening off means gradually exposing the seedlings to more and more light every day until they can tolerate the harsh rays of the sun.

-Be sure and take a look through my post about how to grow and care for foxglove (Digitalis) for more information about light, soil, and water requirements your seedlings when transplanting to your garden.
+Be sure and take a look through my post about how to grow and care for foxglove (Digitalis) for more information about light, soil, and water requirements for your seedlings when transplanting to your garden.